 - (a) The only ground on which the Directors may remove a Director from office is that they fail without reasonable excuse to attend 3 or more consecutive Directors' meetings.
-In that instance, the Directors may remove a Director by Resolution. - (b) Rule 8.11.2(a) operates despite anything in: - (i) the Corporation's Rule Book; - (ii) an Agreement between the Corporation and the Director concerned;or - (iii) an Agreement between any or all Members and the Director concerned. - (c) Before removing the Director concerned, the Directors must give the Director concerned notice in writing: - (i) stating that the Directors intend to remove the Director concerned The rule book of Ballardong Aboriginal Corporation (ICN: 9605) Registered by a Delegate of the Registrar on 11 April 2022

-- from office because they have failed without reasonable excuse to attend 3 or more consecutive Directors' meetings; and - (ii) stating that the Director concerned has 14 days to object in writing to the removal. - (d) If the Director concerned does not object, the Directors must remove the Director concerned. - (e) If the Director concerned does object: - (i) the Directors cannot remove the Director concerned; and - (ii) the Corporation, by Resolution in a General Meeting, may remove the Director in accordance with rule 8.11.1(a). - (f) If the Director concerned is removed, the Corporation must give them a copy of the Resolution as soon as possible after the Resolution has been passed. - (g) If a person is appointed to replace a Director removed under this section, the time at which: - (i) the replacement Director; or - (ii) any other Director;

-is to retire is to be worked out as if the replacement Director had become a Director on the day on which the replaced Director was last appointed a Director.
+In that instance, the Directors may remove a Director by Resolution. - (b) Rule 0(a) operates despite anything in: - (i) the Corporation's Rule Book; - (ii) an Agreement between the Corporation and the Director concerned; or - (iii) an Agreement between any or all Members and the Director concerned. - (c) Before removing the Director concerned, the Directors must give the Director concerned notice in writing: - stating that the Directors intend to remove the Director concerned from office because they have failed without reasonable excuse to attend 3 or more consecutive Directors' meetings; and - (ii) stating that the Director concerned has 14 days to object in writing to the removal. - (d) If the Director concerned does not object, the Directors must remove the Director concerned. - (e) If the Director concerned does object: - (i) the Directors cannot remove the Director concerned; and - (ii) the Corporation, by Resolution in a General Meeting, may remove the Director in accordance with rule 8.11.1. - (f) If the Director concerned is removed, the Corporation must give them a copy of the Resolution as soon as possible after the Resolution has been passed. - (g) If a person is appointed to replace a Director removed under this rule, the time at which: - (i) the replacement Director; or - (ii) any other Director, is to retire is to be worked out as if the replacement Director had become a Director on the day on which the replaced Director was last appointed a Director.